 - During structural cutting

-Apart from this, fire can also occur due to short circuit of electrical connections in the engine room.
+Apart from this, fire can also occur due to a short circuit of electrical connections in the engine room.
 During dry dock, the engine room is filled with several electrical connections for portable equipment such as blowers, grinders, drillers, lamps etc. Proper insulation must be provided for these electrical connections and care should be taken to ensure that no circuit is overloaded because of less number of points.
-Electrical officer must be asked to put more circuits and electrical boards to avoid overloading of circuits.
+An electrical officer must be asked to put more circuits and electrical boards to avoid overloading of circuits.

 2. Injury Due to Falling of Load

 With every possible machinery and system going under maintenance during dry dock, a number of spare parts are lifted to and from the ship’s engine room.
-Falling of load on crew members has lead to several deaths in the past and thus wearing helmet is compulsory in the ship’s engine room.
-Following points, must also be noted while carrying load to prevent accidents in the engine room:
+Falling of load on crew members has lead to several deaths in the past and thus wearing a helmet is compulsory in the ship’s engine room.
+Following points must also be noted while carrying a load to prevent accidents in the engine room:

 – Crew members should avoid walking under any load when it’s being lifted by the crane, even though he or she is wearing a helmet